EmersonDeltaV/mlflow/README.md

 # Prerequisites

 1. You must have a MLFlow installed via the Edge Orchestration Marketplace
+2. You must have PostgreSQL and PGAdmin installed from the marketplace.
+Create a database for mlflow backkend uri storage.
+3. You must have Minio installed from the marketplace.
+Create a bucket and a new pair of access and access secret keys.

 ## Use Cases
 Currently, there is no feature yet available for MLFlow to integrate fully with the DeltaV Edge Environment.

 ## MLFlow Setup
+1. During App Deployment, fill in the necessary details to setup the backend uri storage and artifact storage.
-1. Launch the MLFlow Web Interface: http://{edge_ip}:5000.
+2. Launch the MLFlow Web Interface: http://{edge_ip}:5000.
 ![MlFlow Web Ui](https://github.com/EmersonDeltaV/mlflow/blob/main/assets/sample-ui-image.png?raw=true)

 ## Complementary Applications